HL7/codex-radiation-therapy/input/pagecontent/index.md

 * Documenting Delivered Radiation Therapy Treatment

 ### Example Scenarios
+#### **Scenario 1**:
-**Scenario 1**: A radiation oncologist generates a patient's RT "end-of-treatment" summary within the ROIS after treatment is complete.
+A radiation oncologist generates a patient's RT "end-of-treatment" summary within the ROIS after treatment is complete.
 The patient's summary information is pushed, via a FHIR API, to a receiving FHIR repository (e.g., a cloud-based repository or another repository that can be accessed by other vendors).
 Next, a vendor system accesses the FHIR repository via a FHIR API call to retrieve the patient's RT "end-of-treatment" information.
 Once the information has been retrieved, the vendor system can store, share, reuse, and display the standardized information however necessary/most useful.

+#### Scenario 2:
-**Scenario 2**: A radiation oncologist generates a patient's weekly on-treatment visit (OTV) report within the ROIS.
+A radiation oncologist generates a patient's weekly on-treatment visit (OTV) report within the ROIS.
 The patient's weekly RT in-progress information is pushed, via a FHIR API, to an EHR's FHIR-enabled internal resource repository.
 Next, the EHR accesses its internal FHIR repository via a FHIR API call and retrieves the patient's weekly RT in-progress information.
 Once the information has been retrieved, the EHR can store, share, reuse, and display the standardized information however necessary/most useful.

 ### CodeX RT Resource Profiles
 The profiles defined in this IG cover different stages of the radiotherapy workflow at different levels of detail.
 A radiotherapy course of therapy systematically addresses a condition or set of related conditions.
 The course can include multiple sessions, can be divided into multiple phases, and can last for several months.
 The Radiotherapy Course Summary profile covers the treatment delivered in a treatment course and can be incrementally updated as the treatment progresses.
 When the treatment is completed, the latest version of the Radiotherapy Course Summary provides the entire course of treatment from beginning to end.
 The status element indicates whether the treatment is in progress or complete.